-In order to deliver on our strategy detailed on the previous page we have identified five key strategic objectives outlined below:
+In order to deliver on our strategy we have identified five key strategic objectives outlined below:

 THESE WILL ENABLE US TO SIMPLIFY, FOCUS AND GROW THE BUSINESS WITH DISCIPLINE.

 At Investec, sustainability is about building resilient profitable businesses that are focused on growing and preserving stakeholders long-term wealth, whilst contributing in a responsible way to the health of our economy, our people, our communities and the environment for a prosperous future for all.